MicahXX/MicahXX/README.md

 Heyo! — I'm Micah, a 15 y/o software engineering student from Austria (HTL).
 I love learning new tech, building small projects, and exploring how software can solve real-world problems.
 I make Minecraft plugins, websites, and Discord bots for fun.

-- 🔭 Currently building: Minecraft plugins, personal websites, and Discord bots
+- Currently making: Minecraft plugins, personal websites, and Discord bots
-- 💻 Working with / learning: Java, Python, HTML/CSS, JavaScript/TypeScript, MySQL, AWS
+- Working with / learning: Java, Python, HTML/CSS, JavaScript/TypeScript, MySQL, AWS
-- 👯 Open to collab: anything fun, interesting or beginner-friendly
-- 🎯 Goals: level up full-stack skills, ship hobby projects, contribute to OSS
-- 📫 Contact: shirogg10@gmail.com — Discord: micahcode
+- Would love to work with whoever wants my help in Minecraft Mods, Discord bots, Websites, etc.
+- Goals: Get better at this...

 ## Tools